comocode/laravel-ab/README.md

     ab:rollback         removes Laravel-Ab tables

-    ab:report <experiment>  outputs statistics on your current experiments or the one specified in the command
+    ab:report <experiment>  --list outputs statistics on your current experiments or the one specified in the command

-you can run ab:migrate to create the requried tables, and ab:rollback to remove them anytime you wish to view your experiment results, use the export command to see statistics
+you can run ab:migrate to create the required tables, and ab:rollback to remove them anytime you wish to view your experiment results, use the export command to see statistics